Diania: History of research

 Diania belongs to a group of extinct animals known as the lobopodians.
 These have long been assumed to be related in some way to Arthropoda and it seems likely that arthropods evolved from somewhere within this group.
 However, all previously discovered lobopodians showed soft, annulated (ring-like grooves), but not segmented appendages called lobopods.
-In the original description (Liu et al. 2011), Diania was though to be a lobopodian which appears to have evolved the name-giving character of the arthropods: scleritzed (hardened exoskeleton) and segmented appendages, which led to the suggestion of Diania being close to the origins of arthropods.
+In the original description (Liu et al. 2011), Diania was thought to be a lobopodian which appears to have evolved the name-giving character of the arthropods: scleritzed (hardened exoskeleton) and segmented appendages, which led to the suggestion of Diania being close to the origins of arthropods.
 Based on this interpretation, Liu et al. 2011 also suggests that Diania is an evidence showing arthropodization (i.e. the appearance of exoskeleton and segmentation around the appendages) evolved before arthrodization (i.e. exoskeleton and segmentation around the body).
 The phylogenetic analysis provided by Liu et al. 2011 resolved Diania as the sister group of Schinderhannes and the remaining arthropods, although the possibility of Diania emerging before the evolution of stem-arthropods like Gilled lobopodians and radiodonts also had been discussed.

 However, both the phylogenetic and morphological interpretations provided by Liu et al. 2011 were soon being questioned by multiple later studies.
 The data provided by Liu et al. 2011 are inconsistent with the suspected phylogenic relationships, as the analysis run by Mounce & Wills 2011 and Legg et al. 2011 could only resolve Diania as a lobopodian indirectly related to arthropods, even using the same method by Liu et al. 2011 and coding Diania as the bearer of arthropod-like appendages.
 Furthermore, the re-examination of Ma et al. 2013 and Ou & Mayer 2018 even clarified that the ring-like structures of Dianias leg were soft annulation shared by the lobopods of other lobopodians, lacking any characters comparable to those of an arthropod appendage (e.g. exoskeleton, segmentation, pivot joint and arthrodial membrane).
-This conlusions eventually reject the evidence of arthropodization on Diania, as well as the link between Diania and the origin of arthropod appendages.
+This conclusion eventually rejected the evidence of arthropodization on Diania, as well as the link between Diania and the origin of arthropod appendages.